 6th Grade Curriculum

-Wonder, curiosity, and charity are a few words that capture the sixth-grade experience.
-During this year, the culmination of the grammar school experience, the students build on their knowledge and begin dialectic and rhetoric exercises.
-Deep thinking occurs in each subject area through different skills which are embedded throughout the curriculum.
-The sixth graders serve as examples for younger students and begin the process of gaining independence in their thinking and social interactions.
-The students are prepared for their transition to the dialectic school by focusing on collaboration, servant leadership, and discipline.
-The love of story is paramount in literature, history, and Bible.
-In literature, students read coming-of-age stories and learn how the protagonist overcomes their challenges.
+Wonder, curiosity, and charity are a few words that capture the sixth grade experience.
+During this year—the culmination of the grammar school experience—the students build on their knowledge and prepare for their years in the dialectic and rhetoric school.
+The love of story is developed through literature, history, and Bible class time.
+In literature, students read coming-of-age stories and learn how the protagonists overcome their challenges.
 In history, they study the modern era and make connections with current events.
 In Bible, students continue to develop a love of God’s word as they study Acts and the Pauline epistles.
-The students practice important study and organization skills that empower independence and promote confidence.
-The pinnacle of the student experience is a four-day trip to Washington DC.
+The students practice important study and organization skills that empower independence and promote confidence by transitioning from cubbies, smaller lockers, and desks to full-size lockers and tables such as the ones dialectic and rhetoric students use as well as learning from all of the sixth grade teachers.
+The pinnacle of the student experience is a four-day trip to Washington, DC.
 The priority of the grade is to foster a loving, charitable community so that students can think deeply, love beauty, and pursue Christ’s calling.

 Sixth grade history begins in 1815 and ends with present-day American events.
 America is a country formed with the vision of manifest destiny—moving across the continent and expanding its influence into the wider world.
-So, as the nation emerges, sixth grade students study critical events that shifted the course of US history.
-They are confronted with complex issues that continue to influence the world we live in today.
-Beginning with the Antebellum period, they trace the story of America through the Civil War, two world wars, and into our modern day conflicts.
-Along the way, students encounter influential Americans like Andrew Jackson, Frederick Douglass, Abraham Lincoln, FDR, and Martin Luther King Jr. Students begin to connect the history they have learned to current news stories allowing them to meaningfully join an ongoing conversation.
-Students also begin to see how America interacts globally leading to numerous thought-provoking discussions.
+So, as the nation emerges, sixth grade students study critical events that shift the course of US history.
+They confront complex issues that continue to influence the world we live in today.
+Beginning with the antebellum period, they trace the story of America through the Civil War, two world wars, and the Cold War.
+Along the way, students encounter influential Americans like Andrew Jackson, Frederick Douglass, Abraham Lincoln, FDR, and Martin Luther King Jr. Students begin to connect the history they have learned to current news stories, allowing them to meaningfully join an ongoing conversation.

-To create excitement and nurture a love of learning through books, teachers and students dive into such books as The Hobbit, The Hiding Place, The Secret Garden, and A Wrinkle in Time.
-The classical practice of oral narration is utilized daily as the main method of assimilating text that is read.
+To create excitement and to nurture a love of learning through books, teachers and students dive into such books as The Hobbit, The Hiding Place, My Side of the Mountain, Across Five Aprils, and The Giver.
+The main method students utilize to assimilate the text that they read is the classical practice of oral narration.
 Students also transfer their oral narrations to written narrations on a regular basis.
 This practice is foundational in strengthening the students’ abilities in reading comprehension, writing, and rhetoric.
-The students gather on the carpet for a special read-aloud time at the end of each day.
-Teachers delight in building wonder and enlarging the moral imaginations of their students through the expressive reading of such books as The Silver Chair and My Side of the Mountain.
+Teachers delight in building wonder and enlarging the moral imaginations of their students through expressive reading and engaging questions.

 Using the Writing and Rhetoric curriculum, teachers seek to cultivate the skills necessary for the students to become skillful and winsome rhetoricians and to provide multiple opportunities for them to orally present their written work.
-Students employ grammatical concepts provided in Shurley Grammar to write precise, well-edited paragraphs.
-Self, peer, and adult editing are key components of the program, teaching the students to receive and provide feedback with humility and grace as a way to improve their writing.
+Students employ grammatical concepts provided in Shurley English to write precise, well-edited paragraphs.
+Editing and self-correction are key components of the program, teaching the students to receive and provide feedback with humility and grace as a way to improve their writing.
 Geneva strives to develop articulate writers who recognize the benefits of writing within a supportive community.

-The aim of the Math in Focus curriculum is for students to engage with real-world problems and use conceptual understanding to solve, discuss, and explore the nature of mathematics.
-More than simply using discrete algorithms, mastering calculations, or applying formulas, students are encouraged to think and work their way through math concepts.
-Students are asked to build on their understanding of numbers and the four operations to apply them to problems such as determining taxes and discounts.
+The aim of the CPM mathematics program is for students to engage with real-world problems and use conceptual understanding to solve, discuss, and explore the nature of mathematics.
+More than simply using discrete algorithms, mastering calculations, or applying formulas, students explore the reasoning behind their calculations and why mathematics works.
+Students build on their understanding from prior grades to develop and deepen their grasp of concepts such as ratios, integers, expressions, rational numbers, and geometry.
 Students are encouraged to use a variety of methods and tools to explain how they understand a problem.
-Moreover, students learn perseverance and collaboration.
-By the end of the year, students have solidified their basic math grammar skills, have been exposed to different types of mathematics, and appreciate the order and beauty in God’s world.
+Moreover, students learn perseverance and collaboration as they learn to work with partners.
+By the end of the year, students have solidified and expanded their basic math grammar skills, explored beginning ideas of algebra, and learned to appreciate the order and beauty in God’s world.

-Seeking to communicate the centrality of God’s word in a Christian’s life, Paul’s journeys and letters create the backbone of biblical studies in sixth grade.
+Seeking to communicate the centrality of God’s word in a Christian’s life, teachers use Paul’s journeys and letters to create the backbone of biblical studies in sixth grade.
 The Acts of the Apostles and the Epistles provide a wealth of teaching on God’s faithfulness, loving-kindness, and hope for all believers.
-Sixth grade is a year of deepening the students’ knowledge of God’s character and of understanding the unwavering love he has for each of us.
-Students are encouraged to internalize their faith, making it their own, and to see its application in their own lives.
-Amidst a year of students’ developmental and social shifts, the teachers seek to guide students through instruction, modeling, and teachable moments.
-The overarching desire is that students learn how to love others well in a fallen world.
+Sixth grade is a year of deepening the students’ knowledge of God’s character and how he would have us live.
+Amidst a year of students’ developmental and social shifts, the teachers seek to guide them through instruction, modeling, and teachable moments.
+The overarching desire is that students learn who God is and how to love others well in a fallen world.

-The sun becomes a bowling ball and the earth is a peppercorn.
-Using these scale model representations, sixth grade science students take a half-mile solar system walk that gives them an inkling of the size of our amazing solar system.
+Using scale-model representations, where the Sun becomes a bowling ball and Earth is a peppercorn, sixth grade science students take a half-mile solar system walk that gives them an impression of the size of our amazing solar system.
 This is how students begin their study of space and the history of space exploration.
 These sixth grade students meet the characters involved in the space program and hear the stories surrounding the astounding accomplishment of the US challenge of sending men to the moon.
-When they view the Apollo 13 movie, they understand that hundreds of people on the ground at Mission Control led to the success of each moon mission.
-The unit on space is culminated with a field trip to the Kennedy Space Center where students see the components of the US Apollo moon missions.
+When they view the Apollo 13 movie, they understand that hundreds of people on the ground at mission control led to the success of each moon mission.
+The unit on space culminates with a field trip to the Kennedy Space Center where students see the components of the US Apollo moon missions.
 When they see the amazing Saturn V rocket, they have already seen its components in their classroom Saturn V model.
 In this way, the students’ classroom learning experiences make their field trip more meaningful.
 For these students, examining these stories is tantamount to seeing “science in action.”
-With the goal of inspiring students to love learning about creation, they also explore other topics such as the earth’s structure, its magnetosphere, plate tectonics, and volcanoes.
+With the goal of inspiring students to love learning about creation, they also explore other topics such as the earth’s structure, its magnetosphere, and plate tectonics.
 They also dissect the earth’s crust by inspecting rocks and minerals, culminating in a geology dig where students sort rocks and minerals by type.
 All of creation, as it is uncovered by their studies, inspires admiration for our great God!

-The sixth grade students perform I Never Saw Another Butterfly, a story from their history unit about the experience of children their own age in a Jewish ghetto during the Holocaust.
-This production is complex in the way that the story is told and deals with difficult themes.
+The sixth grade students perform The Hobbit, an adaptation of the J. R. R. Tolkien classic read in literature.
+Students journey with Bilbo Baggins as he learns about friendship and bravery.
 Students are asked to portray developed characters, and they learn to show realistic emotion on stage.
-In the end, the students will have worked together to perform a very dramatic and moving story with no adult assistance backstage.
+In the end, the students will have worked together to perform a very dramatic and moving story.

 Field Trips and Culminating Events

-Field trips and culminating events are an integral part of the curriculum; these days are not “add-ons,” but rather are designed to support the study of American history.
-Two on-site culminating days are Pioneer Day and Immigration Day.
+Field trips and culminating events are an integral part of the curriculum; these days are not “add-ons” but rather are designed to support the study of American history.
+Two culminating days are Pioneer Day and Immigration Day.
 Students dress in time-period attire as they are transported to a bygone era in order to experience life in another culture and through a lens different from their own.
 What was it like to arrive at Ellis Island as an immigrant to this wonderful new nation?
 Students are given the chance to find out on Immigration Day.
-Their arrival at Ellis Island might be a shock to some who come with big dreams of freedom and great expectations.
-Assisted by Ties that Bind, T.E.A.M.
-(Trust, Esteem, Assurance, and Motivation) is designed with the goal of creating a community of love and acceptance by developing team-work skills and cultivating relationships with peers.
+Their arrival at Ellis Island—created on campus—might be a shock to some who come with big dreams of freedom and great expectations.